jamesdddddddd/agents-on-cloudfare/Prompts.md

 how can i take user input through a text box on the site, since currently the only way to input something is by editing the url

+but when i enter text i get the error "cant connect to worker"